 Quanta adopted Financial Accounting Standards Board (FASB) Interpretation No. 48, Accounting for Uncertainty in Income Taxes an Interpretation of FASB Statement No. 109 (FIN No. 48) on January 1, 2007.
 As a result of the implementation of FIN No. 48, Quanta recognized a \$1.5 million decrease in the reserve for uncertain tax positions, which was accounted for as an adjustment to the accumulated deficit as of January 1, 2007.
-Including the cumulative effect of \$1.5 million, the total amount of unrecognized tax benefits as of the date of adoption was \$72.5 million.
-Of this total, \$60.6 million, net of the federal benefit on state issues, represents the amount of unrecognized tax benefits that, if recognized, would favorably impact the effective income tax rate in any future periods.
-Also as of January 1, 2007, Quanta has accrued \$14.0 million of interest and penalties relating to unrecognized tax benefits.
+Including the effect of the \$1.5 million decrease, the total amount of unrecognized tax benefits as of the date of adoption was \$72.5 million.
+Of this total, \$60.6 million, net of the federal benefit on state issues, represents the amount of unrecognized tax benefits that, if recognized, would favorably impact the effective income tax rate in future periods.
+Also, as of January 1, 2007, Quanta had accrued \$14.0 million of interest and penalties relating to unrecognized tax benefits.
 Quanta s continuing practice is to recognize within the provision for income taxes any interest and/or penalties related to income tax matters.

-In the first quarter of 2007, Quanta recorded a decrease in the total amount of unrecognized tax benefits of \$9.2 million, including a \$11.5 million decrease in unrecognized tax benefits due to the completion of Internal Revenue Service (IRS) audits for tax years 2000 to 2004 partially offset by a \$2.3 million increase in unrecognized tax benefits as a result of tax positions expected to be taken in the current year.
-The total amount of unrecognized tax benefits as of March 31, 2007 was \$63.3 million.
+In the first half of 2007, Quanta recorded a decrease in the total amount of unrecognized tax benefits of \$7.0 million, consisting of a \$11.5 million decrease in unrecognized tax benefits due to the completion of Internal Revenue Service (IRS) audits for tax years 2000 to 2004 partially offset by a \$4.5 million increase in unrecognized tax benefits as a result of tax positions expected to be taken in the current year.
+The total amount of unrecognized tax benefits as of June 30, 2007 was \$65.5 million.
 Quanta believes that it is reasonably possible that within the next 12 months the total unrecognized tax benefits will decrease by an additional \$22.8 million to \$33.9 million due to the expiration of certain statutes of limitations.
-Also in the first quarter of 2007, primarily due to the completion of the IRS audits, Quanta recorded a reduction in interest expense and other deferred tax items of \$3.8 million within the provision for income taxes.

 Quanta is subject to income tax in the United States, multiple state jurisdictions and a few foreign jurisdictions.
-Quanta remains open to examination by the IRS for tax years 2000 through 2006 as these statutes of limitations have not yet expired.
+Quanta remains open to examination by the Internal Revenue Services (IRS) for tax years 2000 through 2006 as these statutes of limitations have not yet expired.
 Quanta does not consider any state in which it does business to be a major tax jurisdiction under FIN No. 48.